I2SL/I2SL-Website/tools/index.md

 # <i class="fas fa-tools"></i>Tools

 Our research directions generally involve the development of specialized imaging algorithms.
-Here we offer a few standalone algorithms that demo our work.
+Here we offer links to some of our github repositories where the codebase for these algorithms are stored.
+Feel free to try them out!
+In the future, this page will also host any datasets our lab compiles as part of our research.

 {% include search-info.html %}